Neighbourhood Legal Services (London & Middlesex)

 Are you a tenant looking for advice?

-We offer free summary advice for tenants as part of our Tenant Duty Counsel program.
-As of June 14, 2017, this service is temporarily available on Wednesday mornings from 9am-12pm at the Landlord and Tenant Board (150 Dufferin Avenue, Suite 400, London, Ontario N6A 5N6).
-Tenant Duty Counsel is also available all day Thursdays and Fridays at the Neighbourhood Legal Services office.
+We offer free summary advice for tenants as part of our Tenant Duty Counsel (TDC) program.
+TDC can answer questions about your legal rights and obligations as a tenant, and provide you information about the legal process.
+Free legal advice for tenants is available Wednesday mornings, and all day Thursdays and Fridays at the Neighbourhood Legal Services office.

 Tenant Duty Counsel is a walk-in service that assists tenants on a first come, first served basis.
 There is no guarantee that Tenant Duty Counsel will be available to speak with you.
 If you have to make special arrangements in order to attend our office, please call us the morning of to see if Tenant Duty Counsel is available that day.
 We can be reached at 519-438-2890.